rvesse/airline/docs/guide/practise/prompts.md

 title: Prompts
 ---

-{% include req-ver.md version="2.10.0" %}
+{% include req-ver.md version="2.10.0" module="airline-prompts" %}

 Often command line applications may need to prompt users for input e.g. asking for a password, obtaining a missing value, asking for a Yes/No response etc.  From 2.10.0 onwards we provide the `airline-prompts` module which provides a library for doing this in a consistent manner, this includes features such as:

-- Prompt timeouts so non-interactive apps don't hang forever
+- Optional prompt timeouts so non-interactive apps don't hang forever
 - Configurable prompt sources
 - Configurable prompt formatting
 - Prompt for keys, strings, passwords, options (from a pre-configured list) or a strongly typed value